8 Cool Things To Do In Chinatown Vegas

 The Mayweather Boxing Club is not open to the general public but you contact them directly at (616) 337-5481 if you would like more information about training or visiting the facility.

 There are dispensaries in Vegas Chinatown.
 Coming from the strip, the first one you’ll see is Cultivate.

 3615 Spring Mountain Rd

 Relax with Foot Reflexology or a Full Body Massage

 After food, what Chinatown Vegas is best known for are its massage spas.
 Many of the masseuses have been trained in China.
 While some places seem shady, most are legit.
 There are over 50+ foot reflexology and full body massage spas in our Chinatown.

 Rates start as low as $20 for one hour of foot reflexology.
 This is basically a full-body chair massage, clothes on with an emphasis on the feet.
 There are several other massage spas you can explore

-Want some steamed snow crab, pork belly or kimchi fried rice while you Karaoke at 2 am?
-We understand, who doesn’t.
+Want some steamed snow crab, pork belly, or kimchi fried rice while you Karaoke at 2 am?
+We understand, who doesn’t?
 Chinatown Vegas has your back.
 With over a dozen Karaoke ( or KTV as it’s called by the Chinese) in Chinatown, there are no shortages of cool spots to get your Celine Dion or Wang Leehom on.
-There are Chinese, Japanese, Korean, Filipino Karaoke places to choose from.
+There are Chinese, Japanese, Korean, and Filipino Karaoke places to choose from.
 Our favorite?
 J Karaoke.
-A hip, clean place with great Asian food, soju, bottles prices, and service.
-Open from open from 6 pm to 5 am 7 days a week.
+A hip, clean place with great Asian food, soju, bottle prices, and service.
+Open from 6 pm to 5 am 7 days a week.
 Stop by the Golden Tiki for some delish Dole Whip before or after, they’re open 24/7 and don’t even have a lock on the door!